Brake Light Switch | Symptoms | Diagnostics

 - Brake Light Wire Harness

-Note that a bad brake light switch can drain your battery if the light stays on and also decrease your rear brake light lifespan.
+Please note that a bad brake light switch can drain your battery if the light stays on, and also decrease your rear brake light’s lifespan.

 Frequently Asked Questions